openbmc/openbmc/poky/documentation/ref-manual/terms.rst

       Information in append files extends or overrides the information in the similarly-named recipe file.
-For an example of an append file in use, see the ":ref:`dev-manual/common-tasks:Using .bbappend Files in
-      Your Layer`" section in the Yocto Project Development Tasks Manual.
+For an example of an append file in use, see the    ":ref:`dev-manual/common-tasks:appending other layers metadata with your layer`" section in the Yocto Project Development Tasks Manual.

       When you name an append file, you can use the "``%``" wildcard character to allow for matching recipe names.
 For example, suppose you have an